 When timetables come out at the start of the semester the first thing we all look for is the dreaded 9am lecture.

-We’ve got you though, here are a few tips to help you out in those dark times when you do decide to actually attend.
+Fear not though, it’s not all doom and gloom – here are a few tips to help you out in those dark times when you do decide to actually attend.

 1 – Sit on the front row

 I know it may be daunting to sit on the front row but it pays dividends to do so.

 Firstly being on the front row puts you in the direct view of your professor – this stops your mind wandering out of fear of being called out.
 Secondly, and most importantly, it is louder.
 The close proximity between you and your professor should hopefully deter any nap related accidents.